-Correctly connect the risers to the attachment points so that the risers and lines are correctly ordered and free of twists.
-Check that the IKS or carabiners are properly fastened and securely locked.
+Correctly connect the risers to the risers, ensuring that the lines are correctly ordered and free of twists.
+Check that the carabiners are properly fastened and securely locked.

-2.4 TYPE OF HARNESS
+2.4 HARNESS TYPE

-The KOYOT 4 can be flown with all current harness types.
-We recommend setting the chest strap to the distance specified in the certification report - this will vary depending on size.
+The KLIMBER P can be flown with all current harness types, including pod harnesses.
+We recommend the setting the chest strap to the distance specified in the certification report - this will vary depending on size.

 Care should be taken with the chest strap setting, as the distance of the chest strap setting will affect the handling of the glider.
-If the chest strap is too wide, it allows greater feedback but this carries the risk of affecting the stability of the wing.
+If the chest strap is too wide, allows greater feedback but this carries the risk of affecting the stability of the wing.
 If the chest strap is set too tightly, the wing feels more solid, but there is a loss of feedback and a risk of twisting in the case of a violent asymmetric collapse.

-2.5 SPEED-BAR
+2.5 CONNECTING THE SPEED-BAR